AdithyaIniesta/SLAM-course/README.md

 4. The observation model uses both Laser and Radar measurements for correcting the prediction of the filter.
 5. We performed the comparison of filter performance with and without sensor fusion.

-# Procedure to execute the code

-# Results